Top 10 Texas MVA Settlements in 2021

 What About Car Accidents Involving City or Government Officials?

-Do legal processes and rules change when you get in an accident with a government official?
+Do legal processes and rules change when you get in an accident with a city, county, school, or government vehicle?

 Common Myths & Misunderstandings About Accident Claims